timatooth/yahs/README.md

 ### Do-maybe-list
 - Testing -.-
 - Support class based Resource decorators with get, post, delete etc methods.
-- Consider wrapping Request object parameter inside function as a local variable rather than always the first argument in a handler.

 **Results may vary depending on how much you know and love regular expressions.*